njoppi2/my-scripts/README.md

 ### 📸 Screenshots

 Sometimes I had the problem of not knowing how I had spent my time during a day or even week, so I created this to help me remember.
 The idea is very simple, a crontab job that takes a screenshot of my screen every 20 min, and saves it inside a folder named with the current date.
-On startup I upload to a website called Notion the current date, so I can keep track of the days I have screenshots and uploaded them there later.
+On startup I upload to a website called Notion the current date, so I can keep track of the days I have screenshots and upload them there later.

 ### ⛔ Unusable computer